kaliop-uk/ezmigrationbundle/README.md

             content_id: "reference:content_id_ref"
         etc: ...

 ### How to update an existing Role to change its policies?

 When using a migration to update a Role, you must define ALL its policies.
 Any not defined will be removed.
-The safest and simplest way to make sure that you do not forget any of the existing policies is to first generate a update migration that has the complete specification of the role as it currently is defined, and then edit manually.
+The safest and simplest way to make sure that you do not forget any of the existing policies is to first generate an update migration that has the complete specification of the role as it currently is defined, and then edit manually.

 Example command to create such a migration:

     php ezpublish/console kaliop:migration:generate --type=role --mode=update --match-type=identifier --match-value=Anonymous bundleName

 ### When dumping a Content into a yml migration via the `generate` command, the list of attributes is empty